-- Heat butter and oil in your skillet, then use tongs to add the chicken.
+- Heat butter and oil in your skillet, then use tongs to add your breaded guys.
 Don’t crowd the pan, so cook in batches or use 2 pans.

 - Cook until golden brown, then flip.
 Cook until chicken is cooked through, about 10-12 minutes.
 Shoot for 165F on an instant read thermometer.